peterbasar/marketing-analytics/README.md

-# Technical assignment: Web application - BingeBook
+# Technical assignment: Web application - Marketing analytics

 ## Task
 - Create ReactJS dashboard with that presents different aspects of the database